LeahRoberts/DISCus/README.md

 *If you get errors, make sure python and biopython are correctly installed.*

-**Step 6.** Check that all the files are present and in the correct directory (4 fastq files in the reads directory, all other files in directory above reads).
+**Step 6.** Check that all the files are present and in the correct directory (4 fastq files in the reads directory, all other files in directory above reads):

 	$ ls           # in the current directory - should be EC958_OFF_ON.fa, EC958_OFF_ON.bed and coordinates files
 	$ ls reads/    # should be 4 x fastq files